Twitter to subpoena Senator Elizabeth Warren over communications with US agencies

 In 2011, Twitter and the FTC reached the consent decree after two data breaches at the social media company, with Twitter agreeing at the time it would not mislead users about privacy protections.

-Last year, Twitter agreed to pay $150 million in a settlement with the FTC and the Justice Department to resolve allegations that it misused private user information in order to target advertising.
+Last year, Twitter agreed to pay US$150 million in a settlement with the FTC and the Justice Department to resolve allegations that it misused private user information in order to target advertising.